Safety Induction Training for Africa-based Fieldwork & Operations

 -

-Industries with outdoor operations or fieldwork benefit most, including mining, energy, construction, engineering, telecommunications, healthcare, research, and NGOs.
+Industries with outdoor operations, university student and research teams conducting fieldwork benefit most.
+Sectors include: mining, energy, construction, engineering, telecommunications, healthcare, research, and NGOs.
 Any organization deploying staff into wildlife-rich or remote African environments faces elevated safety risks.

 -